 We're members of a food cooperative where, as a group, we make bulk purchases of healthy food from a local natural food supplier.
 It takes work but the effort is worth it both in the money saved and the sense of community we feel.

 We want to live lightly in this time of climate change and we want to contribute and help grow our local community.
 As members of Ravens Crossing we look forward to living in a energy efficient home within an intentional community, a community where know our neighbours will share similar intentions.
 We hope to live with a diverse range of people so we can experience many perspectives and that means we want to live with people of multiple generations, abilities and backgrounds.
 We look forward to sharing as part of our daily lives, yet we also will value our privacy too.

 We look forward to many years with Ravens Crossing.

 Associate Members of Ravens Crossing Cohousing

 Leo & Lynn

-At this stage of the project, those who have completed the “Is Cohousing for You?” workshop may be considered for Associate Membership if they meet the other current criteria and if member resources are available.
-Please plan to attend a workshop and information session if you are interested in becoming an Associate Member.
+At this stage of the project, those who have attended a Ravens Crossing Cohousing Information Session may be considered for Associate Membership if they meet the other current criteria and if member resources are available.
+Please plan to attend an information session if you are interested in becoming an Associate Member.
 Check our EVENTBRITE page for upcoming events